How to Make Your Property Sale Easy

 As I write, there are widespread reports that the market is ‘on fire’.
 Ferocious pace, competition for properties, best and final offers – the list goes on.
 Given the current relentless market activity, many may be lulled into a false sense of security, thinking that life is easy and selling your home instantly happens.
 Well, not quite.

 Whilst going on to the market (if it gets this far without being sold off-market) and then finding a buyer on the right terms is easy.
 As I have long said, going from Under Offer to Exchange remains incredibly challenging.
 There is no such thing as a ‘easy deal’ and I can almost guarantee that something will come up, whether it be unaccounted for time delays, parties moving the goalposts or the legal process.
 I can’t recall the last time I had a straight forward transaction, with no glitches along the way.
-So why is this the case and how does one go about ensuring your sale/purchase is as smooth as you can possibly make it?
+So why is this the case and how does one go about ensuring an easy property sale?

 Local authority searches on properties have always been one of the last elements to slot into place.
 Following the pandemic, staff cut backs and tighter budgets, councils have found the immediate surge in volume difficult to cope with.
 This has also applied to many water and drainage searches.
 Otherwise searches are generally turned around in a matter of days.
-The key here is to ask the buyer’s solicitor to raise enquiries once the majority of searches are in and not wait until they are all in.
+The key here to help towards an easy property sale is to ask the buyer’s solicitor to raise enquiries once the majority of searches are in and not wait until they are all in.
 You can therefore tackle the majority of these in advance and deal with the last few towards the end.

 Your conveyancing solicitor must be excellent quality and readily contactable if there is a problem.
 Never instruct a solicitor because they are cheap or they are mass-volume, it will always end in tears.
 However you must also check the solicitor acting for the other side, not just your own.
 If they are not of a similar calibre, you need to halt the transaction until they change.
 This will save a lot of stress, time and money in the long run.